Alan-eMartin/Alan-eMartin/README.md

 <!-- My GH profile -->
 # Hi, I'm [Alan](https://alanmart.in)! 👋

-I'm a software developer based in Toronto, Canada, and I currently work at [Xanadu AI](https://xanadu.ai) as a front-end developer.
+I'm a software developer based in Toronto, Canada.

 I've had the opportunity to work across the stack, from front-end to back-end, at various early-stage startups.
 I'm passionate about crafting products that are simple, intuitive, and accessible.